philals/sso-sample-zeit-now/readme.md

 now
 ```

 You will be given a now URL for your app.
-Replace the call back url with this URL and append `/callback` to it.
+Replace the callback url (https://developer.xero.com/myapps) with this URL and append `/callback` to it.

 Check out `shared.js` for how the app is generating it's callback URL.

-### Hard code ENV Vars
+#### Hard code ENV Vars

 Alternativly add this to your `now.json` for configure env vars.